 Last week we held our annual Christmas Market in the fantastic new student’s union venue, Y Plas.
 It was a fantastic day and with 15 stalls present there was plenty to enjoy – from homemade fudge to jewellery and Christmas decorations.
 Some of the stalls made as much as £300, not a bad return from the initial £5 investment in hiring a stall!
 But don’t worry if you missed it!
 We teamed up with Media Mavs to create a short video to tell you everything you needed to know.

 Whilst making the video we also had the opportunity to chat to Carey from Media Mavs during the event, and he told us a little about his experience of running his own media business;

-1. Tell us a bit about yourself, and how you came up with the idea for your business
+So Carey, tell us a bit about yourself, and how you came up with the idea for your business.

-6. What advice would you give to budding entrepreneurs?
+So Carey, what advice would you give to Cardiff University’s budding entrepreneurs?

 The advice I would give is to be brave and bold.
 It’s easy to hide behind emails, websites, and social media, but regardless of business plans, market research, seed capital etc., the best thing you can do to get your business going is to get out there and land a paying customer.
 Nothing beats the experience you gain from going through that process, and it’s the best way to move up the learning curve, to tweak your sales approach, or product even.
 I think it places you on the path to success much quicker.

 Cardiff University Enterprise sends a big thanks out to everyone on the Media Mavs team, we hope you every success in the future!